trouchet/eulejs/README.md

 We do:

-1. Navigate to folder `example/`
+1. Navigate to folder `example/commonjs` OR `example/esmodule`
-2. Run the command `npm i --save eulejs`
+2. Run the command `npm install && npm start`
-3. Run the command `npm start`.

 The following output log appears in console: